brometheuss/WW2021.CINEMA/docs/04-web-api.md

 ## Configuration

-App configuration in ASP.NET Core is based on key-value pairs established by configuration providers.
+App configuration in ASP .NET Core is based on key-value pairs established by configuration providers.
 Configuration providers read configuration data into key-value pairs from a variety of configuration sources:

 *   Azure Key Vault
 *   Azure App Configuration